How To Make Vegan Milk at Home for Cheap

 It takes better!
 If you give making your own plant-based milk a go, you’ll probably never go back to store-bought!
 Why?
 Because it tastes AMAZING!
 Homemade almond milk, for example, is super fresh, creamy, nutty and actually tastes like almonds.

 WHAT YOU NEED TO MAKE VEGAN MILK AT HOME

 To make plant-based milk you’ll need a blender and a nut milk bag.
 You can get one here for very cheap on Amazon.
-If you don’t have a nut milk bag, you can also use a coffee strainer, a cheese cloth or large muslin.
+If you don’t have a nut milk bag, you can also use a coffee strainer, cheesecloth or large muslin.

 Need a new blender?
 I can’t recommend my own Instant Ace Nova Blender that makes everything from soup, nut butter to instant almond, rice or oat milk and has hot and cold settings click HERE.